 PAGE 3: Commendations – Alternative network ISPs that deserve praise.

-At present approximately 97% of UK premises should be within reach of a 24Mbps+ capable “superfast” broadband service (96% for 30Mbps+), which drops to 27% for gigabit-capable lines (mix of full fibre FTTP and hybrid fibre coax via DOCSIS 3.1) – details.
-The vast majority of premises are served by ISPs that use Openreach’s (OR) network and 53% can also access Virgin Media’s cable DOCSIS network (mostly in urban areas).
+At present over 98% of UK premises are within reach of a 30Mbps+ capable “superfast” broadband service, which drops to around 88% for 1000Mbps+ gigabit-capable lines (mix of full fibre FTTP and hybrid fibre coax HFC) – details.
+The vast majority of premises are served by ISPs that use Openreach’s (OR) network and over half (18.4m) can also access Virgin Media’s and nexfibre’s combined network (mostly in urban areas).

-Openreach is an open access platform (used by lots of ISPs) and supports several different technologies (e.g. slow ADSL, superfast FTTC and ultrafast G.fast or 1Gbps capable FTTP).
-Meanwhile Virgin’s cable network (Hybrid Fibre Coax DOCSIS + FTTP) is closed to other ISPs and mostly only available in urban areas.
+Openreach is an open access platform for lots of ISPs and supports several different technologies (e.g. ADSL, FTTC / SOGEA and FTTP).
+On the flip side, Virgin’s network (HFC DOCSIS + FTTP) is closed to other ISPs and mostly only available in urban areas, although they also sell via nexfibre’s FTTP network.

 The UK broadband market is full of cheap deals but there are more risks involved if you opt for savings vs service quality.
 Cheaper ISPs may have less money to reinvest into future improvements (i.e. quality and support may suffer) and in most cases the discounts will only last for your first contract term (i.e. beware big post-contract price hikes).